26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 Total fat, saturated fat, cholesterol, total carbohydrate, dietary fiber, vitamin K, selenium, manganese, chromium, molybdenum, chloride, sodium, or potassium.

-The FDA has established four sets of % DV values to be used for pregnant or lactating women, infants, children above 4 years, and adults.
+The FDA labeling requirements for dietary supplements have established four sets of % DV values for pregnant or lactating women, infants, children above 4 years, and adults.
 Therefore, you may make four separate columns to list % DVs for each.
+(For eg., one column would be % Daily Value for Children Under 4 Years of Age)

-Ingredients that don't have a recommended daily value are termed as "other dietary ingredients."
+Ingredients that don't have a recommended daily value are termed "other dietary ingredients."
 E.g., phosphatidylserine.

 You must place an asterisk before the "% DV" column that refers to a footnote that says "Daily Value Not Established."